 Therapist for Gifted Adults

-• Cycling between superiority and inferiority depending on the context
+• Toggling between superiority and inferiority, depending on the context

 Getting Out of Your Own Way